juliana-karp/asternoise/README.md

 # asternoise

-:violet[Access the website here! https://asternoise.streamlit.app/]
+Please access the website here! https://asternoise.streamlit.app/

 ### ```asternoise``` is a teaching tool designed for Yale University's ASTR 255: Introduction to Astronomical Research course.